not-poma/lazyshell/README.md

 LazyShell is a GPT powered utility for Zsh that helps you write and modify console commands using natural language.
 Perfect for those times when you can't remember the command line arguments for `tar` and `ffmpeg`, or when you just want to save time by having AI do the heavy lifting.
 The tool uses your current command line content (if any) as a base for your query, so you can issue modification requests for it.
 Invoke the completion with ALT+G hotkey; you still have to manually press enter to execute the suggested command.

+It also can use GPT to explain what the current command does.
+Invoke the explanation with ALT+E hotkey.

 ![Screenshot](https://raw.githubusercontent.com/not-poma/lazyshell/master/screenshot.gif)

-LazyShell is currently in alpha stage and may have bugs.
+LazyShell is in alpha stage and may contain bugs.
 Currently only Zsh is supported.

 # How to use

 ## Completion

-1. Hit ALT+g to invoke the completion.
+1. Hit ALT+G to invoke the completion.
 The current command line content will be used as a base for your query.
 2. You can then write a natural language version of what you want to accomplish.
 3. Hit enter.